exteon/WithIsolation/README.md

   isolated process.
 Each isolated function is run in a separate process spawned just for it.
 This is still done in sequential order.

+- Implement the `isolationSetup()` function if needed: this function is run in the spawned process before the test function(s), so you can initialize the isolated process state in this function.

 ## Notes

 The spawned processes are terminated as the test or test class is done running.